direvus/grid6/README.md

   morphologically or phonologically.
 - No codeword can be reused at multiple grid levels.
 - Avoid use of offensive codewords.

+The string format for Grid6 codewords is all lowercase, with the codewords delimited by a double forward slash `//`.
+For example, the codeword string for cell `RHM3YE6P` is `northwest//dwarfing//furor//starcraft//scornful//entranced//strongly//homegrown`.

+A complete listing of the codewords for each level can be found at the end of this document.

 #### Code word method